It's easier than ever to get fitter - with a wealth of wearable tech on your side.

 Be goal orientated

-As we're often pointing out in our heart rate training diary, you must have a goal for when you work out.
-Every session should have a goal, which feeds into weekly goals, which feeds into larger goals.
+As we pointed out in our recent heart rate training diary, you must have a goal for when you work out.
+Every session should have a goal, which feeds into weekly goals, which feed into larger goals.
 For example, the big goal might be running a 10K in three months, but along the way you should have smaller ones built in, such as a 5K Park Run or a long run with a friend.

-Plenty of wearables have goal tracking built-in, and you can build schedules in apps like Garmin Connect or Strava.
+Plenty of wearables have goal tracking built in, and you can build schedules in apps like Garmin Connect, Strava and Polar.
 Remember, keep those goals achievable and regular or you'll simply get demoralised.

 Turn up the treadmill